IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_volume.html.markdown

 - `pi_anti_affinity_instances` - (Optional, String) List of pvmInstances to base volume anti-affinity policy against; required if requesting `anti-affinity` and `pi_anti_affinity_volumes` is not provided.
 - `pi_anti_affinity_volumes`- (Optional, String) List of volumes to base volume anti-affinity policy against; required if requesting `anti-affinity` and `pi_anti_affinity_instances` is not provided.
 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
-- `pi_replication_enabled` - (Opttional, Bool) Indicates if the volume should be replication enabled or not.
+- `pi_replication_enabled` - (Optional, Bool) Indicates if the volume should be replication enabled or not.
 - `pi_volume_name` - (Required, String) The name of the volume.
 - `pi_volume_pool` - (Optional, String) Volume pool where the volume will be created; if provided then `pi_volume_type` and `pi_affinity_policy` values will be ignored.
 - `pi_volume_shareable` - (Required, Bool) If set to **true**, the volume can be shared across Power Systems Virtual Server instances.
 If set to **false**, you can attach it only to one instance.